Six-Day War 50th Anniversary: Middle-East Blitzkrieg [Part One]

 Thanks very much, @davebpg .
 I remember those big table pictures you were showing me at the Team Yankee bootcamp! 😀 We should start a side thread soon where we can display these photos.

-Another great article.
 Easily the most story driven war with the most flash but not nearly as important in the context of Arab Israeli conflicts.
 In the world of political war I think this had a huge influence on the Cold War.
 Your comment on the sequel to WWII compared to the prequel of WWIII is very apt.
 Western vs Soviet tactics, and yes the equipment also but not to the same degree, was on display and may have slowed some of advances into western Europe the Soviets wished to undertake.
-It also showed how difficult it would be for… Read more »
+It also showed how difficult it would be for NATO to support another Hungarian revolt or similar without taking a much larger role of a preemptive nature.

 Great article series on a topic very close to my heart.
 As an IDF vet, I grew up reading and studying these conflicts.
 I’m very interested to see how you dissect this from a non-partisan perspective.
 To most on BoW, the names of Moshe Dayan, Yitzhak Rabin, Ariel Sharon… these names have meanings within the political realms of the late 20th and early 21st centuries.
 To us they were lauded as heroes of multiple struggles for survival, and one seriously “flash” surprise attack for the ages.
 (I guess you could call them our “flash gitz?”)